-NOTE!
-Functionality of the presence sensor object is available for a CLUZ with firmware 5.07.01 or higher.
+Note!
+To fully use the described functionality of the Presence Sensor object, you must have a CLUZ with firmware 5.10.01 or higher.

-A. Creating a presence sensor
+A. Presence sensor creation

 In order to create a presence detector, select the CLU within which it is to be included, and then run Add CLU object from the top menu.